gingerly-ui/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-prints half of a string
+prints n elements of an array of integers